 Pediatric Cardiologists located in Orange, CA & Mission Viejo, CA

 If you have a child with a pacemaker, it’s important to have the device regularly checked through what is known as pacemaker interrogation.
-At Children’s Cardiology Group in Orange and Mission Viejo, California, the team of expert cardiologists performs this interrogation on your child’s device routinely or if it doesn’t seem to be functioning appropriately.
+At Children’s Cardiology Group in Orange, Newport Beach and Mission Viejo, California, the team of expert cardiologists performs this interrogation on your child’s device routinely or if it doesn’t seem to be functioning appropriately.
 Call the nearest location or communicate via the online tool to have a pacemaker interrogation scheduled.

 Your child may need a pacemaker if their heart beats either too slowly or too quickly, or if it doesn’t beat in a regular rhythm.
 If your child has a block in the heart’s electrical pathways, they may have a pacemaker inserted.

 The pacemaker itself is a small device that helps to regulate your heart’s rhythm with a small electric stimulation.
 It’s implanted just under the skin of your chest or abdomen and hooked up to your heart with tiny wires.

 The pacemaker can communicate through the skin with an outside programmer.
 To perform this so-called interrogation, a technician places a wand over your chest where the device is located.
 The procedure takes about 10-15 minutes.